sid0312/ANPR/README.md

 # Recgonition

 Now we use Optical Character Recognition on the cropped Region of Interest to obtain the value of the license plate.
-In order to do so, we use ##### Pytesseract
+We use the awesome <strong>Pytesseract</strong> library